databrickslabs/mosaic/README.md

 ![mosaic-logo](src/main/resources/MosaicEcosystem.png)
 Image2: Mosaic ecosystem - Lakehouse integration.

-## Example notebooks
-This repository contains several example notebooks in `notebooks/examples`.
-You can import them into your Databricks workspace using the instructions [here](https://docs.databricks.com/notebooks/notebooks-manage.html#import-a-notebook).

 ### Project Support
 Please note that all projects in the `databrickslabs` github space are provided for your exploration only, and are not formally supported by Databricks with Service Level Agreements (SLAs).
 They are provided AS-IS and we do not make any guarantees of any kind.
 Please do not submit a support ticket relating to any issues arising from the use of these projects.